 Set just a few minutes’ drive further on from Buttermilk Falls is yet another idyllic spot for you to explore: Robert Treman State Park.
 Besides boasting some of the most spectacular scenery in the state, it offers up countless outdoor activities with stupendous nature, views and waterfalls wherever you go.

 The largest state park in the area, it was created in 1920 and is named after Robert Treman who first bought the parcel of land, planted trees on the property and preserved its wild and rugged nature for future generations.
-Nowadays, it is a very popular place to visit thanks to its superb swimming hole, scenic hikes and cosy campsites.
+Nowadays, it is a very popular place to visit thanks to its superb swimming hole, scenic hikes and cozy campsites.

 The highlight, however, is hiking along the park’s lovely gorge trail which passes twelve shimmering waterfalls with the Devil’s Kitchen and multi-tiered Lucifer Falls being the most striking of the lot.